dhess/mellon/mellon-web/README.md

 * `PUT /state` sets the controller's current state.
 Use this method to lock and unlock the controller.

-See [API.md](API.md) for detailed documentation on the REST service.
+For detailed documentation, the server includes a self-documenting Swagger spec.

 Note that the `mellon-web` server does not provide an authentication mechanism!
 You should proxy it behind a secure, authenticating HTTPS